Please select the country or location you would like to see content from.

 What causes night sweats?

-Night sweats can occur as a side effect of many medications (such as antidepressants and steroids).
-Women who are going through the menopause can experience night sweats as hot flushes.
 It can also occur with anxiety, low blood sugar and thyroid disease.
 Alcohol and drug use can also lead to night sweats.
-More serious conditions such as tuberculosis, blood cancers, and autoimmune conditions have been implicated.

 When should I see my doctor?

 It would be a good idea to speak to your doctor if your night sweats are persistent, interrupt your sleep, or are associated with other symptoms of concern, such as weight loss, fevers or a cough.
-If you are around 50 years old and your periods are irregular, this could be a sign of the menopause and your doctor will be able to advise you.
+If you are around 50 years old and your periods are irregular, this could be a sign of menopause, and your doctor will be able to advise you.

 Your doctor will review any medication you are on, take a family history of any medical problems, and may refer you for some blood tests and further investigations depending on the severity of your symptoms.

-How is it treated?
+How is night sweats treated?

 Treatment depends on the underlying cause.
 If your doctor thinks it is due to your medication, they may recommend reducing or stopping it.
 If your night sweats are due to any hormonal imbalances, your doctor may recommend medications to rebalance them.

-If this is a part of the menopause, there are various treatments to discuss with your doctor that can help.
-If the symptoms are possibly being caused by a cancer, your doctor will urgently refer you to a specialist to investigate and treat this.
+If this is a part of menopause, there are various treatments to discuss with your doctor that can help.
+If the symptoms are possibly being caused by cancer, your doctor will urgently refer you to a specialist to investigate and treat this.

 Can you prevent night sweats?